 8. Within Division 58.5.2, C. gunnari is restricted to the shelf area in the vicinity of Heard Island in water generally shallower than 500 m, and a non-contiguous area at Shell Bank to the northeast of the islands.
 The Heard Plateau and Shell Bank populations have different size structures and recruitment patterns.
-In 1997, WG-FSA agreed that in light of this, the two areas should be treated as separate stocks for assessment purposes (see SC-CAMLR-XVI, Annex 5, paragraph 4.277).
+In 1997, the Working Group on Fish Stock Assessment (WG-FSA) agreed that in light of this, the two areas should be treated as separate stocks for assessment purposes (see SC-CAMLR-XVI, Annex 5, paragraph 4.277).
 Shell Bank has been closed to fishing since 1997 due to low population densities observed in annual surveys from 1997 to 2005.